jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 This can only happen if your company continues to grow bigger and bigger.
 If STARTUP is acquired for 100M instead of 7M then you do walk away with 500k pre-tax.

-In the case of ASDF you're not factoring in the following things:
+When you assume you're getting 35k you're not taking into account the following:
 - money needed to exercise your options
-- perferred stock payout scheme
+- preferred stock payout scheme
 - short term capital gains tax

-I should say this is far from a comprehensive review of all the weird financial shit, but hopefully you can see some of the money that is lost when valuing stock options.
+I should say this is far from a comprehensive review of all the different , but hopefully you can see some of the hidden costs of stock options.

-You can read more in depth here:
+I've linked a bunch of more comprehensive explanations below:
 - ASDF
 - ASDF
 - ASDF

 ## AngelList Data
-OKay so what % of a company is good?
-The only place that puts cold hard numbers to this is Nivi's blog (who founded angellist. )
+So what is a good startup offer?

-I also found this analysis from 2014 which is pretty good.
+I found this analysis from 2014 which is pretty good.

 But I wanted to see for myself, so I wanted to do a similar analysis.
 Unfortunately AngelList has since deprecated their API so instead I manually scrolled through ~370 job postings and copied over the company name, job title, company size, and salary and equity ranges.